yolkhovyy/go-otelw/README.md

-# Go OpenTelemetry Wrapper
+# OpenTelemetry Wrapper for Golang

+🚀 **OpenTelemetry made easy for Golang**
+✨ **The one-stop place for Golang & OpenTelemetry**

-This is a Go OpenTelemetry playground project.
-It provides a wrapper for OpenTelemetry with the goal of simplifying its integration and usage.
+This is a Golang OpenTelemetry Wrapper project.
+Its goal is to simplify OpenTelemetry integration and usage in Golang.

 Pronounced as /ˈɡuːtldʌb/

+Examples included:
+  * Grafana Loki, Jaeger/Tempo, Prometheus
+  * Elasticsearch, Kibana
+  * New Relic
+  * Uptrace

 ## Content
 * [Package Content](#package-content)